VRIxxo219/ITRModLoader/README.md

 - Only Compatible with PAK mods
 - No Load Priority - Mods must be compatiable
 - Under Settings set the "Game Path" To your ITR folder with the IntoTheRadius.exe
+- "Application Path" Can be Ignored as Stated

 NOTE: This Project is still in Alpha and I **Strongly Recommend** you backup your mods folder seprately just in case.